lblod/enrich-submission-service/README.md

     - ./config/semantic-forms:/share/semantic-forms
     - ./data/files/submissions:/share/submissions
 ```
-The `ACTIVE_FORM_FILE` environment variable must contain a Turtle file URI, with the format `share://semantic-forms/<your-active-form-definitions>.ttl`, which contains the current active form definitions.
+The `ACTIVE_FORM_FILE` environment variable must contain a URI off the format `share://semantic-forms/<your-active-form-definitions>.ttl`.
+This links to the Turtle file that contains the currently active form definitions.

-The volume mounted in `/share/semantic-forms` must contain all the Turtle files containing current and deprecated form definitions.
-We recommend adding a timestamp to the Turtle file names to differentiate them over time.
+The volume mounted in `/share/semantic-forms` must contain all the Turtle files containing the current and deprecated form definitions.
+We recommend adding a timestamp to the Turtle files to differentiate over time.

 The volume mounted in `/share/submissions` must contain the Turtle files containing the data harvested from the published documents.
 The resulting Turtle files to fill in the forms will also be written to this folder.